 The bottom line, as we’ve discussed here before, is that most crypto businesses are MSBs in the eyes of FinCEN.
 This means that if you’re a business owner in the crypto industry, you need to factor the Travel Rule into your AML compliance.

 The question is, how?
-Though cryptos have 12 months to adopt policies to address the Travel Rule, it has proven an exceptional challenge, such that some firms are turning to former FinCEN bigwigs to help them figure it out.
+Though cryptos have had many months to adopt policies to address the Travel Rule, it has proven an exceptional challenge, such that some firms are turning to former FinCEN bigwigs to help them figure it out.

 Here’s the key problem for cryptos.